Title: The Sun Is Also A Star

 It is written in first person but there’s an exchange of perspective from Natasha to Daniel.
 Plus, the other characters’ POV that leads them in that situation they are in.
 That is how you tell a story.
 That is how you show the ripple effect.
 I am italicizing words because I want to emphasize this.
 Aaaa ~

 Natasha is going to be deported back to Jamaica with her family.
 Daniel is well, writing poems, looking for some sign that will take his life to another direction.
 This and that lead to this and that, which is generally exciting on its own.
 We all have a story to tell.

 I am still not into meeting someone and then just instantly click.
-But, I will let that part slide because IT IS SO GOOD, OKAY????
+But, I will let that part slide because IT IS SO GOOD.

 Natasha Kingsley doesn’t believe in God.
 She only believes in science, data, and facts.
-SHE HATES POETRY I’M OFFENDED.
-LOL So anyway, her family moved to America when she was eight because his father wants to pursue his dreams but he messed up.
+SHE HATES POETRY!
+(I’M OFFENDED.)
+So anyway, her family moved to America when she was eight because his father wants to pursue his dreams but he messed up.
 Now, they are being deported back to Jamaica.
 Natasha tried her best to make them stay.

 Yes, that’s right.
 Natasha is African-American and Daniel is Korean-American.
 I love how we get to explore both cultures here.
 Yoon is a genius.
 Though, I don’t like how some Korean words are not in proper romanization, like umma.
 Well, I’ll repeat myself—Hangul is not meant for that.
-Anyway, that holds little importance.
-THE STORY IS GREAT.
-THAT IS WHAT MATTERS UWU
+Anyway, it doesn’t change the fact that THE STORY IS GREAT.

 I’m contemplating if I will consider this a huge character development but I guess they both learned from each other and the people around them which says so much about their growth.
 This one-day setting is filled with too much reflections.
 I always stopped short to re-evaluate my life.